 almost everything we encounter in electronics.
 And these three effects

-about the amounts of positive and negative particles, or
+don't care about the amounts of positive and negative particles, or

-about their speed, their mass, their charge, etc. If a hundred positive particles
+about their speed, their mass, their charge, etc. If a hundred positive

-the current, and reversing the particle direction
+the particles reverses the current, and reversing the particle direction

 reverses the current again!
 Two negatives make a positive.)
-Magnetism, heating, and
+Magnetism,

-no difference if the current is made of positive particles going one way, or negative
+the current is made of positive particles going one way, or negative

-particles going the other... or half as many negatives flowing
+particles going the other... or half as many negatives flowing backwards